salesking/king_dtaus/README.markdown

 This gem saves you all the trouble when generating DTAUS- or DTAZV-text.

-We love building payment applications
+We love building payment applications.

 ## Install